Restoration ReportCopyright © 2003 CBH

 It was considered necessary to replace the Michael Thomas soundboard and a decision was made not to sacrifice the end quality by attempting to reuse the old bridges, nuts and rails.
 A new board with matching wrestplank veneer was prepared using the highest quality twenty-year old Swiss pine, with new bridges, 4´ hitchpin rail, and a more traditional barring arrangement with traverse ribs in the soundboard rose area.
 A Ruckers-style rose was fitted to allow internal case ventilation because of the solid bellyrail dating from Dolmetsch.

 No Dolmetsch internal bracing remained.
-The recessed bottom was reglued so thoroughly during previous repair that it was judged impossible to remove with destroying it, so all the soundboard and case work was completed from the top.
+The recessed bottom was reglued so thoroughly during previous repair that it was judged impossible to remove without destroying it, so all the soundboard and case work was completed from the top.
 The soundboard support blocks added to the upper braces during a previous repair were removed.
 The upper bracing was found to be sufficient after the addition of two upper brace glue wedges against the bentside liner of the two treble-most braces.
 Because of the complete absence of lower bracing, two lower frames were added.
 The existing gap spacers were retained.
 The bentside and its liner were reglued in the treble where they showed signs of delamination.
 The bellyrail capping which had come almost completely unstuck and swung forward, was removed, the red paint cleaned from the gluing surfaces, and strongly reglued to the bellyrail.
 The new 4´ hitchpin rail was firmly wedged in place at the treble end.

 The wrestplank veneer was removed and the wrestplank found to have been resurfaced in the 1979 English rebuilding with a 12mm plywood facing.
 It was decided to use the existing tuning pin holes after the new veneer to match the new soundboard was fitted.
 New nuts were fitted, but the existing buff batten and carved beech stop levers were reused.
 Work on the new soundboard was carried out at very high humidity, and installation took place at 80%, slightly drier than its expected surroundings in Singapore.
 A deliberate crown was built into the soundboard by screw support of the 4´ hitchpin rail and at several points under the 8´ bridge during the soundboard installation.